NHL Free Agents 2026: Top 50 List by Position

 The Verdict: Why The Survivor Market Matters in 2026

 The 2026 NHL Free Agents class lacks a single player who changes a franchise.
-Kaprizov, Eichel, and Connor took that off the table by mid-January.
-What's left is a survival game — the Survivor Market — where smart GMs target defensive depth (Raddysh, Andersson) and disciplined teams avoid the aging-wing trap (Ovechkin's last contract, Malkin's ceremonial extension).
+Kaprizov, Eichel, Marner, and Connor took that off the table by mid-January.
+What's left is a survival game, the Survivor Market, where smart GMs target defensive depth (Raddysh, Andersson) and disciplined teams avoid the aging-wing trap (Ovechkin's last contract, Malkin's ceremonial extension).

 My pick for the smartest July 1 signing: Rasmus Andersson to Detroit at 6×$6.5M.
 Wrong-handed, 28, top-4 minutes-eater, and the exact piece Steve Yzerman needs to complete the Red Wings rebuild.
-Bookmark this page — I update it every time an extension drops and The Survivor Market reshapes.
+Our 16-Win Map shows every Cup-path scenario that Detroit's UFA spend has to win.
+Bookmark this page.
+I update it every time an extension drops and The Survivor Market reshapes.

 Frequently Asked Questions